stacks-network/docs/src/pages/stacks-blockchain/running-testnet-node.md

 ---
 title: Running a testnet node
-description: Learn how to set up and run a testnet node.
+description: Learn how to set up and run a testnet node
 icon: TestnetIcon
 duration: 15 minutes
 experience: beginners